7 Types of Detention Orders In Singapore: What You Should Know

 5. Preventive Detention Order

 Preventive Detention Orders are considered a very severe form of punishment.
-The Court usually issues these orders against offenders with a high risk of re-offending and posing a danger to the public.
-A separate regimen from imprisonment, Preventive Detention Orders are enforced on recalcitrant offenders of at least 30 years of age, and the sentence can last between 7 to 20 years.
+The Court usually issues these orders against offenders who pose a high risk of re-offending and a danger to the public.
+Unlike imprisonment, Preventive Detention Orders are 20 years.

 There are three stages to a Preventive Detention Order: